viridityzhu/gpu_monitor/README.md

 # gpu_monitor
-A gpu monitor script to monitor gpu uages across multiple servers in one single webpage, using ssh to access the data.
+Monitor gpu usages across multiple servers in one single webpage, using ssh to access the data.

 ## Usage